 As with every year, we urge the Tallong Community to prepare early and not wait until it’s too late, this means having an effective bushfire survival plan in place.
-With a number of apps and online tools making this easier than ever with such as the following list.
+With a number of apps and online tools making this easier than ever and also adhering to the following list of essentials.

 * Clean gutters of leaves and twigs